twilco/widen.github.io/_posts/2015-10-12-future-of-the-web-react-falcor.md

 ]
 ```

 So the client doesn't have to ask the server about the index of this new name or the length of the names collection later on - it will be cached by Falcor client-side thanks to the information provided in the response to this "call" request.
+For small or simple data sets, it may make sense to return the changed paths _and_ values, but for larger data sets it may be advisable to _only_ return the changed paths.
+Your client may not care about _all_ of the changed values, and this may unnecessarily waste bandwidth and processor cycles.
+Instead, you can simply return the changed paths, and the Falcor client will know to ask the server, instead of the cache, when/if your application needs a value that is associated with one of these changed paths.

 ### The client